swiss/e-collecting-hackathon-team6/README.md

 Despite its cryptographic rigor, the system remains **lightweight** and **privacy-preserving** at scale.

+**LH15** provides the following security properties on cryptographic level as a Zero knowledge proof (ZKP):
+An anonymous Set-membership-proof with single use Rate-Limiter under zero knowledge.

+Semantically, the **ZKP** provides the following proof: "I am a member of the eligibility set, and I have not yet voted on that matter."

+In the **LH15** paper the complete protocol run is provided in a concise way in Figure 3.
 ## Key Concept: Seamless Bootstrapping from Paper to Hybrid

 The protocol enables a **simple initial deployment** that builds directly on **current paper-based processes**, then **evolves naturally** into a full hybrid system — without requiring abrupt system changes or voter behavior shifts.
 The eventual transition to the pure electronic form provides everlasting participation privacy.